Israeli Military Says Troops Conduct Another Gaza Strip Ground Incursion

 “Israel has a right to take action and to prevent future attacks.
 But that is never an excuse for blocking a whole region, for blocking humanitarian aid.
 It cannot be an excuse to starve a population,” he said at the EU summit.

-Wire news outlets citing local media reported early Friday that a missile launched as part of fighting between Hamas militants and Israel struck the Egyptian resort town of Taba, which lies some 220 kilometers south of the Gaza Strip.

-Al-Qahera news, which has close ties to Egypt’s intelligence service, reported that six people suffered minor injuries in the strike, which hit near a medical facility where ambulances were parked, and that an investigation is underway.

 Congressional correspondent Katherine Gypson contributed to this report.
-Some information for this report came from The Associated Press, Reuters and Agence France-Presse.
+Some information for this report came from The Associated Press, Agence France-Presse and Reuters.